 It is important to note however, that even those who rule strictly agree that their proscription only applies to the first Mishloach Manos one gives / sends, as one is only truly obligated in giving just one set of foods to one person.
 After that first package, they allow giving all additional customary Mishloach Manos to others with Shemitta produce, as the actual requirement has already been fulfilled.

 It goes without saying that if choosing to use Shemitta produce as part of one’s Mishloach Manos, then one should always notify the recipient that the gift contains ‘holy fruits’ so they will know to treat it accordingly.
-This would certainly hold true if one is relying upon ‘Hetter Mechira’ Israeli produce to gift and the recipient does not, and especially if gifting Israeli produce in Chutz La’aretz, as it technically was forbidden for it to have been shipped there.
+This would certainly hold true if one is relying upon ‘Hetter Mechira’ Israeli produce to gift and the recipient does not, and especially if gifting Israeli produce in Chutz La’aretz.

 A simple notification would go a long way to avoid potential unpleasantness.
-Similarly, if one suspects that the recipient will not treat the Shemitta fruit as properly befits Kedushas Sheviis produce, then one should certainly not use such fruit for this Mitzvah.
+Similarly, if one suspects that the recipient will not treat the Shemitta fruit as properly befits Kedushas Sheviis produce, then one should not use such fruit for this Mitzva.

-Although not too relevant for this year’s Purim, one should still be aware of relevant to using Shemitta fruit for Mishloach Manos - that it is subject to the laws of Biur.
+Although not too relevant for this year’s Purim, one should still be aware of another important issue relevant to using Shemitta fruit for Mishloach Manos - that it is subject to the laws of Biur.
 This refers to taking Kedushas Sheviis produce out of the house to a public place and giving up all rights to the fruit, announcing it as ‘hefker’ (ownerless) in front of three people.
 Every type of Shemitta fruit has its own specific Zman Biur, time of year when this must be performed, as it depends on when each species of fruit is no longer commonly available in the fields, in the eighth year.

 A Freilichen Purim to all Klal Yisrael!

-This article was written L’iluy Nishmas this author’s beloved grandmother, Chana Rus (Spitz) bas Rav Yissachar Dov a”h and uncle Yerucham ben Rav Yisroel Mendel (Kaplan) zt”l, and l’zechus Shira Yaffa bas Rochel Miriam v’chol yotzei chalatzeha for a yeshua sheleimah teikif u’miyad!
+This article was written L’iluy Nishmas this author’s beloved grandmother, Chana Rus (Spitz) bas Rav Yissachar Dov a”h and uncle Yeruchem ben Rav Yisroel Mendel (Kaplan) zt”l, and l’zechus Shira Yaffa bas Rochel Miriam v’chol yotzei chalatzeha for a yeshua sheleimah teikif u’miyad!

-Avodah Zarah (62a) and Bechoros (12b); see also Mishnayos Sheviis (Ch.
+Avodah Zarah (62a) and Bechoros 12b; see also Mishnayos Sheviis (Ch.
 8, Mishnah 3 and 4), Tosefta (Sheviis Ch.
 7: 6), Rambam (Hilchos Shemitta V’Yovel Ch.
-6: 1 and 10), Bartenura’s commentary on the Mishnah (ad loc.),Pe’as Hashulchan (Ch.
-24: 56), and Shaarei Tzedek (Ch.
+6: 1 & 10), Bartenura’s commentary on the Mishnah (ad loc.),Pe’as Hashulchan (24: 56), and Shaarei Tzedek (Ch.
 17: 24).TheAruch Hashulchan (HaAsid, Hilchos Shemitta V’Yovel Ch.
 25)designates an entiresiman to the many nuances of the Issur Sechorah of Peiros Sheviis.
 This issue was featured in previous articles Shemitta Basics: ‘Kedushas SheviisProduce’ and ‘Using Arba Minim of Sheviis’.

 Shu”t Torah Leshmah (193; cited in Sefer Dinei Sheviis Hashalem Ch.
 17: 9), Shvus Yitzchak (B’Dinei Sheviis U’Prozbol Ch.
 8, pg.
 76), Mishnas Yaavetz (Orach Chaim 80: 1 and 2), Shu”t Shevet Halevi (vol. 7: 183), Kovetz M’bais Levi (vol. 16: pg.
 49), Derech Emunah (vol. 4, Hilchos Shemitta V’Yovel Ch.
 6: 10, Tziyunei Hahalacha 121), and Shu”t Mishnas Yosef (vol. 1: 27).
 See also Mishpetei Aretz (pg.
 160) and Sefer Chag B’Chag (Purim; Ch.
 13: 22).
 This is also the conclusion of the Rogatchover Gaon (Tzafnas Pane’ach on the Rambam, Hilchos Megillah Ch.
 2: 15).
 Rav Mordechai Eliyahu (Shu”t Maamar Mordechai vol. 5, ‘Veshavsah Haaretz’ end 10) maintains that although it would be prohibited to use Kedushas Sheviis produce for Mishloach Manos, nevertheless if one did so, b’dieved he would have been yotzai his chiyuv, as there would have been a chalos due to the hana’ah received.